anishansari/eventApp/README.md

 ## Event App
 Thank you for such a great opportunity.
-This is an event app created as an assessment.
+This is an event app created as an assessment.<br/>

+- Laravel version 8 is used and that requires php 7.3 or higher
 ## Setup Steps
 - Clone the project from GitHub using below command <br/>
 ` https://github.com/anishansari/eventApp.git`